Wray-Group-at-Duke/HybridsProject_NEE/RawData/README.md

 In the RawData folder, target1.csv contains a table of sample information.

-The annotation of sea urchin genes were downloaded from http://www.echinobase.org:3838/quantdev/
+The annotation of sea urchin genes (sp.anno.csv) were downloaded from http://www.echinobase.org:3838/quantdev/

 GRNgenes-redundant.csv contains the GRN genes annotated in sea urchins.